compsci201/compsci201.github.io/percolation/1-ipercolate.md

 Be sure to handle out-of-bounds cases correctly in all methods.

-Your IUnionFind object should have two additional elements besides those representing cells - a virtual source and virtual sink representing the top and bottom of the Percolation object.
+Your <code>IUnionFind</code> object should have two additional elements besides those representing cells - a virtual source and virtual sink representing the top and bottom of the <code>Percolation</code> object.
 Be sure to use a consistent value for the index of these (constants may help here).

 ####Open